 It was Friday afternoon, at the Forum Theatre for the Performing Arts in Binghamton, New York, and Hannity was standing in front of a large "TRUSTED" banner.
-In a few minutes, Texas Senator Ted Cruz would be joining him on stage, for a live broadcast interview with the Fox News showman.
-But before that, the coiffed conservative talking a head—a Long Island native with an estimated networth of $30 million—wanted to let the crowd know he was just like them: Angry.
+In a few minutes, Texas Senator Ted Cruz would be joining him on the stage, for a live broadcast interview with the Fox News showman.
+But before that, the coiffed conservative talking a head—a Long Island native with an estimated net worth of $30 million—wanted to let the crowd know he was just like them: angry.

 The crowd applauded approvingly.
-Pennsylvania, a more regulatorily-relaxed state just a few miles away, is natural competition here.
+Pennsylvania, a state more relaxed with regulations and only a few miles away, is natural competition here.
 Unencumbered by the "liberal Democratic policies" of New York Governor Andrew Cuomo and the downstate progressives he represents, Pennsylvanians are free to frack—a process Cuomo has banned statewide—and therefore free to grow and prosper.
 And Binghamton, the capital of the New York region known as the Southern Tier, is at the center of that divide.

 "Unfortunately, New York Democratic politicians have prohibited developing the resources [the state] is blessed to have," Cruz told the crowd, once he'd taken the stage.
 "And we have a situation where the state of Pennsylvania, not too far away, thousands upon thousands are getting high-paying jobs, are seeing their property values go up, and are able to provide for their families."